West Milford High School

 West Milford High School is a four-year comprehensive community public high school that serves students in ninth through twelfth grades from West Milford, in Passaic County, in the U.S. state of New Jersey, operating as the lone secondary school of the West Milford Township Public Schools.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1968 and is accredited through January 2023.
+The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1968 and was accredited through at least January 2023.

 As of the 2023–24 school year, the school had an enrollment of 937 students and 79.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.8:1.
 There were 117 students (12.5% of enrollment) eligible for free lunch and 38 (4.1% of students) eligible for reduced-cost lunch.

 History

-Students from West Milford had attended Butler High School for grades 9-12 as part of a longstanding sending/receiving relationship that existed until September 1962, when West Milford opened its own high school.
+Students from West Milford had attended Butler High School for grades 9–12 as part of a longstanding sending/receiving relationship that existed until September 1962, when West Milford opened its own high school.
 The Butler Public Schools had served students from large parts of Morris and Passaic counties, until soaring local enrollment led the district to notify feeder communities in 1954 that they would have to find alternative education options for their high school students.
 For some time, Macopin School (now the middle school) was the only secondary school in town until the current High School was built.

-Awards, recognition and rankings
+Awards, recognition, and rankings

-The school was the 146th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
+The school was the 146th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools," using a new ranking methodology.
 The school had been ranked 163rd in the state of 328 schools in 2012, after being ranked 185th in 2010 out of 322 schools listed.
 The magazine ranked the school 191st in 2008 out of 316 schools.
 The school was ranked 169th in the magazine's September 2006 issue, which surveyed 316 schools across the state.
 Schooldigger.com ranked the school tied for 167th out of 381 public high schools statewide in its 2011 rankings (an increase of 48 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (80.1%) and language arts literacy (94.7%) components of the High School Proficiency Assessment (HSPA).